 After the other person (the law calls them the other party) has filed an Application About a Family Law Matter (Form 3) and the other person has filed a Reply to an Application About a Family Law Matter (Form 6), the registry will send you instructions on how to sign up for a family management conference (FMC).

 An FMC is a hearing with you, the other party, a Provincial Court judge, and your lawyers (if you have them).
-You'll be in a courtroom or a conference room, depending on what space is available at the court that day.
+You can have a support person with you, like a family member, friend, or advocate.

 The point of the FMC is to try to settle any parenting, support, or other family law issues without going to court for a full hearing.
 It's an important meeting, so take it seriously.
 The judge can make interim and final orders that could affect your life in big ways.
 And it might be hard to get them changed later.

 Even if no final agreement is reached and you have to have a hearing, an FMC can help get you ready for your hearing or trial.